 Our creation care has focused on the Elkhart River, where we baptize new members, but also includes a number of other actions and concerns.
 We remember that God created all things good, that creation is also marred, and that creation is renewing, and we are invited to be part of that renewal!
 We have reflected on our production and consumption of food, on our energy use, and on stormwater issues through making rain barrels.

 The Green Group meets periodically to encourage creation care in the congregation and in our households, community, and world.
 The congregation is a Green Patchwork congregation as part of the Mennonite Creation Care Network (MCCN).
 We have earned their highest rating for engaging creation care issues.
 For more information contact Bruce Nofziger, who is also our liaison with MCCN.

-For about 12 years the River Stewards meets 3 -4 Sundays per year to test the water of the Elkhart River near the church.
+Since 2003 the River Stewards has met 3 -4 Sundays per year to test the water of the Elkhart River near the church.
 They post the results of their water tests at Hoosier Riverwatch.
 Contact Doug Kaufman if you are interested in participating.

 Every fall we host a River Clean-up, taking a section of the Elkhart River within the River Preserve County Park near Benton.
 In 2014 we met September 13 to clean from US 33 to just past the Benton Spillway on CR 31.
 We usually haul out many interesting items of trash.